Chiefs receiver Tyreek Hill studies the playbook ... and gets his Fortnite fix, too

 “I’m always studying (the playbook),” Hill said Tuesday during the first day of the Chiefs' mandatory three-day minicamp at their Arrowhead Stadium practice facility.
 “After I get done playing Fortnite, I try to schedule in some downtime for my playbook, watching film and watching other receivers.”

-Chiefs fans might not be able to see Hill run his routes on the practice field until training camp arrives next month in St. Joseph, Mo., but they can watch him do his thing on Fortnite.
+Chiefs fans might not be able to see Hill run his routes on the practice field until training camp arrives next month in St. Joseph, Missouri, but they can watch him do his thing on Fortnite.

 The Chiefs receiver said some fans messaged him on social media that they doubted he was actually playing the game.
 He decided to prove it to them and begin his own Twitch stream.